-Another multi-billion dollar deal highlights retail shift
+A $12.6B land deal underscores shifting retail battlefield

-SAN FRANCISCO (AP) — Shares in Liberty Property Trust jumped 15% Monday after yet another acquisition that points to drastic changes in the way Americans shop.
+SAN FRANCISCO (AP) — Shares in Liberty Property Trust jumped 15% Monday after yet another land deal that underscores the drastic changes in how Americans shop.

-Over the weekend, Liberty was acquired by rival Prologis in a deal the commercial real estate companies are valuing at $12.6 billion including debt assumption.
+Over the weekend, Liberty was acquired by rival Prologis in a deal the commercial real estate companies are valuing at $12.6 billion, including debt.

-Warehouse properties are surging in value as people increasingly shop online and the popularity of quick delivery surges.
+Commercial properties are increasingly in demand as people shop online and the popularity of quick delivery surges, especially near urban areas.
 Controlling warehouses in multiple locations allows companies like Amazon.com to package, ship and deliver goods often within hours of an order.

-Last month, private equity firm Blackstone bought $5.9 billion in commercial real estate from Colony Capital.
+Last month, the private equity firm Blackstone acquired $5.9 billion in commercial real estate from Colony Capital.

 “As retailers continue to shorten delivery times and expand their last mile footprints, we believe warehouses in dense population centers will continue to experience outsized demand growth,” Nadeem Meghji, head of real estate Americas at Blackstone, said at the time.